MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: Discussion

 \textbf{Sentence Embedding Limitations.} We also note that our sentence embedding evaluation may not always accurately capture the semantics with respect to the question.
 In many cases, the ground-truth contained a repetition of the question, whereas our prompts contained instructions to answer concisely and explicitly, see Appendix \ref{appx:baseline_exp_prompts}.
 Consequentially, some data points were evaluated with a relatively low semantic score even though the model responses directly, or with minimal deviations, answered the question.
 We note that TruthfulQA and Felm have been particularly affected by this as their ground-truth answers contain repetitions of the text but our model responses are more focused on single, explicit entities without linguistic overheads.
-Refer to Appendix \ref{appx:problematic_datapoints} Listings \ref{lst:tqa_38_sent_emb_limit} and \ref{lst:tqa_37_example_no_optional_output}
+Refer to Appendix \ref{appx:problematic_datapoints} Listings \ref{lst:tqa_38_sent_emb_limit} and \ref{lst:tqa_37_example_no_optional_output}.
+Therefore we triangulate our semantic similarity results with NLI and hallucination detection for increased confidence in our benchmark quality.